apache/spark/docs/sql-ref-syntax-qry-select-orderby.md

     Optionally specifies whether NULL values are returned before/after non-NULL values, based on the sort direction.
 In Spark, NULL values are considered to be lower than any non-NULL values by default.
     Therefore the ordering of NULL values depend on the sort direction.
-If <code>null_sort_order</code> is not specified then NULLs sort first if sort order is <code>ASC</code> and NULLS sort last if sort order is <code>DESC</code>.<br><br>
+If <code>null_sort_order</code> is not specified, then NULLs sort first if sort order is <code>ASC</code> and NULLS sort last if sort order is <code>DESC</code>.<br><br>
     <ol>
       <li> If <code>NULLS FIRST</code> (the default) is specified, then NULL values are returned first